-Reserves let students have access to course materials!
+Reserves let your students have access to course materials

 "Faculty Surrogates” are designated borrowers (often a research assistant) who may check out library materials for faculty members when specifically authorized to do so.
 Those receiving a borrowing authorization must have their own access & borrowing privileges for the library.
 Faculty members are responsible for materials checked out to them by their authorized surrogate borrowers, & faculty members are also responsible for returning these materials to the library by their due date.
 Overdue notices will be sent to the faculty member.